rm93/BIGC/README.md

 - Open the file application.yml wich can be found at BIGC/grails-app/conf/.
 - Find the line `controllers: upload` in the document.
 - Change the upload size.

+### Change path parameter

+- Open the project with a IDE of your choice.
+- Open the file AmpliconController wich can be found at BIGC/grails-app/controllers/bigc/.
+- Change the `path` parameter at the top of the `upload` function to the location were the project data would be stored.
+- Change the `path` parameter at the top of the `deleteRecord` function to the location were the project data is stored (this is the same path as above).

+### Add the first amplicon

+- Open the commandline interface
+- Login by PostgreSQL with:<br />
+`sudo -u postgres psql`
+- Go to the newly created database with:<br />
+`\c <dbname>`
+- Add the following command:
+`INSERT INTO amplicon (id, version, amplicon) VALUES (1, 0, '16sv4');`

+### Add the first department

+- Open the commandline interface
+- Login by PostgreSQL with:<br />
+`sudo -u postgres psql`
+- Go to the newly created database with:<br />
+`\c <dbname>`
+- Add the following command:
+`INSERT INTO partner (id, version, short_name, name, country) VALUES (1, 0, 'IIV', 'National Institute for Public Health and the Environment', 'The Netherlands');`

 ### USAGE